awesomephant/blog/work/oliver-boulton.md

 Since Oliver has some development skills himself, we decided to build the site together through standard version control.
 We're using [Eleventy](https://github.com/11ty/eleventy/) to build the site from a series of Markdown and JSON data files and Liquid templates.
 The frontend interactions are written in plain Javascript, and for the moment the site is hosted on standard shared hosting.

 The big shortfall of the Jamstack approach are the images: The site has hundreds of them, and most are high-resolution scans.
-We're using [Eleventy-img](https://github.com/11ty/eleventy-img) to scale and convert these to web-friendly formats, but that process takes around ten minutes — far too long to run everytime you hit Cmd-S. There is a way to [cache the generated images](https://github.com/11ty/eleventy-img/issues/51) but we haven't managed to get this to work reliably yet.
+We're using [Eleventy-img](https://github.com/11ty/eleventy-img) to scale and convert these to web-friendly formats, but that process takes around ten minutes — far too long to run everytime you hit Cmd-S, and still pretty hefty to run on something like Github Actions.
+There is a way to [cache the generated images](https://github.com/11ty/eleventy-img/issues/51) but we haven't managed to get this to work reliably yet.

 The site is typeset in [Helvetica Now](https://www.monotype.com/fonts/helvetica-now) from Monotype Studio and [Everson Mono](https://evertype.com/emono/) by Michael Everson.
 This is the first site where I've implemented [Continuous Typography](/posts/continuous-typography/) from the start — resize your browser to see it in action.